 En español | People who need aid covering the financial costs of funerals for loved ones who died of COVID-19 may be eligible for up to $9,000 in assistance from the federal relief legislation that was enacted in March.

-The Federal Emergency Management Agency (FEMA) — the government agency handling this program — has released its policy for the program and the application program for relief is expected to start on April 12.
+The Federal Emergency Management Agency (FEMA) — the government agency handling this program — has released its policy for the program and started accepting applications for relief on April 12.
+Through the end of June, the agency had awarded more than $447 million in assistance to more than 66,800 applicants.

 “The COVID-19 pandemic has caused immense grief for so many people,” Acting FEMA Administrator Bob Fenton said in a statement.
 “Although we cannot change what has happened, we affirm our commitment to help with funeral and burial expenses that many families did not anticipate."